 If you have an additional week or few days we highly recommend combining the Futaleufu with a trip to Torres Del Paine National Park.
 For more information onsetting this trip up, please call our office.
 If you have less then a week there are a number of excellent possibilities to visit the Chilean lake District or Easter Island.
 Our travel agent, Gilda, (see Air transportation section above) is from Chile (based in Miami) and is an expert on travel within Chile.
 She will be able to secure your additional flights, car rentals and hotels.
 The Earth River office can also help you with a brief itinerariy for your extension.
 Gilda also has some excellent possibilities for extensions as well.

-50% of the final balance is due 120 days prior to the trip's departure.
-The remaining balance is due 75 days prior to the trip's departure.
+The final balance is due 90 days prior to the trip's departure.
 If you paid you deposit by credit card, your balance will automatically be charged to you ard at the stated intervals.

-Earth River provides sleeping bags, flannel sleeping sheet liners, pillows, thick sleeping pads and wetsuits.
+Earth River provides wetsuits.
 For a list of all additional gear you will need to bring for the expedition please see the gear list.

 Gratuities for the guides and help are not included.
-If you think the guides and help have done an outstanding job, 7 percent (approx. $300) of the expedition cost per person is considered a generous tip.
-Usually a member of the group will collect the tip and hand it to the trip leader (head guide) who will distribute it evenly among the guides and employees.
+If you think the guides and help have done an absolutely outstanding job, 10 percent of the expedition cost per person is considered a generous tip.
+Usually a member of the group will collect the tip and hand it to the trip leader (head guide, Ty) who will distribute it evenly among the guides and employees.

 *IMPORTANT PACKING TIP: